Arbath/scheduler/README.md

 # Service backend scheduler
-### write on rust for efficiency and better peformance
+> Write on rust for efficiency and better peformance